Tobel158/docs/docs/Concepts/terra-protocol.md

 ### Expansion and contraction

-Imagine the total supplies of Terra and Luna are represented by two pools.
+Imagine the whole Terra economy as two pools: one for Terra and one for Luna.
 To maintain the price of Terra, the Luna supply pool adds to or subtracts from Terra’s supply.
 Users burn Luna to mint Terra and burn Terra to mint Luna, all incentivized by the protocol's algorithmic market module.

 - **Expansion**: When the price of Terra is high relative to its peg, supply is too small and demand is too high.
 The protocol incentivizes users to burn Luna and mint Terra.
 The new supply of Terra makes its pool larger, balancing supply with demand.
 Users mint more Terra from burned Luna until Terra reaches its target price.
 The Luna pool gets smaller in this process, increasing the price of Luna.